-There is a concern about how much sugars Canadians consume.
-It is important to look to Canadian sources of data on what we are currently consuming.
+Given concerns about how much sugars Canadians consume, it is important to look to Canadian sources of data on what we are currently consuming.

-- Trends in Canadian Added Sugars Availability.
-Statistics Canada annual loss-adjusted availability data indicates that the amount of added sugars available in the marketplace has been gradually declining over the past 20 years.
+• Trends in Canadian Added Sugars Availability.
+Statistics Canada annual loss-adjusted availability data indicates that the amount of total added sugars available for consumption per person in Canada has gradually declined over the past 20 years.

 Estimated Intakes of Total, Added, and Free Sugars Among Canadians